-I’ll write more about the race in the future.
-That’s a promise –the election is still 16 long months away, with more surprises in store.
+I most likely will write more about the race in the future; the election is still 16 long months away, with more surprises in store.
 Who will be the first to drop out?
 Will Joe Biden enter the race?
 Will Trump go the distance?
 Will dimpled chads play a factor as they arguably did back in 2000?
 Who can say?
 For now, I am feeling the Bern!

 Two weeks ago, social media went crazy with outrage over the killing of Cecil the Lion by a Minnesota dentist.
 The dentist reportedly paid $50,000 for the “privilege,” and what is arguably more appalling is the fact that Cecil wasn’t even hunted in the traditional manner, but lured out of his Hwange National Park sanctuary with bait.
 He was beheaded and skinned, and was discovered with his tracking collar missing.